avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/QUICKSTART.md

 > [!CAUTION]
 > This certificate will be re-generated every time you re-flash the board because the flash section
 > where the certificate and private key are stored will be erased.
-> In this case, you will need to delete your device from IoTConnect and re-create the device with the new certificate.
+> In this case, you will need to delete your device from /IOTCONNECT and re-create the device with the new certificate.
 > If you wish to avoid this, you should use the Developer Guide and
 > have your device credentials compiled into the application.